meltcloud/ipxe-builder/README.md

 cp $foundry/test_ipxe_config/embed.ipxe inputs/
 ```

-You might need to remove the passphrase (at least Sevä does on linux...) to
-prevent `Could not read private key from /input/key.pem` when customizing.
+You might need to remove the passphrase to prevent `Could not read private key from /input/key.pem` when customizing.

 ```bash
 openssl rsa -in inputs/key.pem -out inputs/key.pem.unprotected